Dickie Stanford

 Richard "Dickie" Stanford (born 9 January 1956) is a British motor racing mechanic who has since become the general manager of Williams Heritage, a company that repairs and maintains retired Williams cars, similar to Classic Team Lotus.

 Early life

-Dickie Stanford was born on 9 January 1956 in Highworth near Wiltshire but grew up in Swindon.
-At the age of 12, Stanford attended the Race of Champions where he gained his passion for motor racing.
+Dickie Stanford was born on 9 January 1956 in Highworth, Wiltshire but grew up in Swindon.
+At the age of 12, he attended the Race of Champions where he gained his passion for motor racing.
 When he left school in 1972, Stanford worked in the British Government's Ministry of Agriculture, Fisheries and Food and was involved in the work of stock-piling in case of war.

 Career

 Pre-Formula One

 Along with a friend, Stanford ran a Formula Ford team in the weekends and evenings.
 His first job in the industry was in Sports 2000 where he was a mechanic to James Weaver and Jonathan Palmer.
 Stanford later left to work in Formula Three for the Tiga Race Cars team.
 During this time, he planned to join Williams in 1983 but was turned down after a one-hour interview because there were no jobs available.
 However, Stanford joined the Ralt Formula Two team who were using Williams' wind tunnel.